tonytvo/blog-generator/content/blog/financial-statement-analysis/index.md

 - debt-to-equity ratio = (long term debt + notes payable) / equity
 - long-term debt and notes payable include interest expenses that you need to pay on a regular basis.
 - it means that every time the shareholders own $100 in equity, they also owe $20.2 in debt that Coca-Cola is paying interest on (it's 20.2% debt-to-equity)
-- in general, Warrent Bufffet does not like to have debt to equity ratio of above 0.5
+- in general, Warren Buffet does not like to have a debt-to-equity ratio of above 0.5

 ### liabilities to equity ratio

 - liabilities to equity ratio = total liabilities / equity
-- with ratio of 47.2, it means that every time the shareholder has $100 in equity, the company would have to payout 47.2 at some point in the future.
+- with a ratio of 47.2, it means that every time the shareholder has $100 in equity, the company would have to pay out 47.2 at some point in the future.
 The liabilities include money Coca-Cola has borrowed from the bank and is paying interest on and is included just as much as the sugar that Coca-Cola has bought on credit from a supplier.
 - more conservative value investors like to look at this key ratio instead of the debt-to-equity ratio.
 They do like to distinguish between interest-bearing debt, which is the most expensive and interest-free liabilities such as accounts payable.
 As a rule of thumb, the liabilities to equity ratio should be below 0.8 to be considered low-risk

 # financial shenanigans
 - https://www.youtube.com/watch?v=Zg-led5YMlo&ab_channel=TheSwedishInvestor